List of Nelson railway stations

 This is a list of the stations that were established on the Nelson Section, an isolated 96 km long railway in the Tasman district of New Zealand’s South Island.
 Most stations handled passenger traffic until passenger services were withdrawn in 1954, and most also handled freight.
 One, Gowanbridge, was never used in revenue service, and Kawatiri had a relatively short lifespan of only 5 years and 21 days.
-All stations, other than Gowanbridge and Kawatiri, were closed along with the line on 3 September 1955.
+All stations, other than Gowanbridge and Kawatiri, were closed to passenger services on 13 June 1954, and to goods services, along with the line, on 3 September 1955.